Swayman makes 30 saves as Bruins blank Senators 2-0 - NewsBreak

 It was the 23-year-old Swayman’s second shutout of the season and No. 4 for his career.

-Trent Frederic and Curtis Lazar scored for Boston (27-16-3), which was coming off an ugly 6-0 loss to Carolina on Thursday night.
+Trent Frederic and Curtis Lazar scored for Boston (27-16-3), which had dropped two in a row.

-"I’m not saying we needed to score on the first shift but we needed to be on time today, be in the game early and build some momentum off of that and obviously we were," Bruins coach Bruce Cassidy said.

-“We were clearly the better team in the first period and the game kind of leveled out after that but we did enough to win the game.”

 Matt Murray made 35 saves for Ottawa (16-24-4).
 Murray stopped 77 of the 80 shots he faced over the past two games.